 Application ID Unique, system-generated application identifier that cannot be edited.
 Session Name Description of this file collaboration job.
 This name should be unique.

-- Transfer Block Size (KB) The block size in Kilobytes used to transfer files to hosts.
+Transfer Block Size (KB) The block size in Kilobytes used to transfer files to hosts.
 Larger sizes will yield faster transfers on fast networks, but will consume more memory in the PeerLink Broker and Agents .
-Verify Checksum If checked, then source and target checksums will be calculated and verified for all file transfers.
+Verify If checked, then source and target checksums will be calculated and

+Checksum verified for all file transfers.
 There is a small overhead associated with verifying checksums and we recommend only enabling this option for initial testing or if you suspect files are somehow being corrupted.
 Session Threads Number of concurrent file lock and change event session operations that can be performed at the same time.
-File Copy Threads Number of concurrent file transfers resulting from real-time event detection that can be performed at the same time.
-Set to low value for increased bandwidth throttling.
-Background Sync Threads Number of concurrent background file transfers resulting from the initial synchronization process that may be performed at one time.
-Timeout (Seconds) Number of seconds to wait for a response from any host before performing retry logic.
-Allow Write Access During Sync.
+File Copy Threads Number of concurrent file transfers resulting from real-time event de- tection that can be performed at the same time.
+Set to low value for in- creased bandwidth throttling.
+Back- ground Sync Threads Number of concurrent background file transfers resulting from the ini- tial synchronization process that may be performed at one time.
+Timeout (Seconds) Number of seconds to wait for a response from any host before per- forming retry logic.
+Allow Write Access Dur- ing Sync.
 If enabled, users will be allowed write access to source files that are currently being synchronized.
 If not checked, then users will be denied write access to source files during synchronization, but will be able to open them in read-only mode.
+Convert Short File Names If enabled, short file names containing ~ will be converted to long file name.
+Note that this has a slight performance hit and usually is not necessary unless users are accessing a file via its short file name from DOS prompt.
+Remove Filtered Files On Folder De- lete If enabled, then all child files on target hosts will be deleted when it's parent folder is deleted on another source host.
+Otherwise, filtered files will be left intact on targets when a parent folder is deleted on another source host.
 Require All Hosts At Start This option requires all participating hosts to be online and available at the start of the file collaboration job in order for the job to successfully start.
-Auto Start If checked then this file collaboration session will automatically be started when the PeerLink Hub Service is started.
+Auto Start If checked then this file collaboration session will automatically be star- ted when the PeerLink Hub Service is started.